Xyclade/MachineLearning/Readme.md

 def getMessage(file : File)  : String  =
   {
-    //Note that the encoding of the example files is latin1, thus this should be passed to the fromFile method. val source = scala.io.Source.fromFile(file)("latin1")
+    //Note that the encoding of the example files is latin1,
+    // thus this should be passed to the fromFile method. val source = scala.io.Source.fromFile(file)("latin1")
     val lines = source.getLines mkString "\n"
     source.close()
-    //Find the first line break in the email, as this indicates the message body val firstLineBreak = lines.indexOf("\n\n")
+    //Find the first line break in the email,
+    //as this indicates the message body
+    val firstLineBreak = lines.indexOf("\n\n")
-    //Return the message body filtered by only text from a-z and to lower case return lines.substring(firstLineBreak).replace("\n"," ").replaceAll("[^a-zA-Z ]","").toLowerCase() }
+    //Return the message body filtered by only text from a-z and to lower case

+    return lines
+    	.substring(firstLineBreak)
+    	.replace("\n"," ")
+    	.replaceAll("[^a-zA-Z ]","")
+    	.toLowerCase()
+  }
 ```